“What does winding up a limited company mean? How can I wind up a business?”

 Winding Up a Solvent Company

-If your limited company is solvent and you want to wind up your company then you should consider a members’ voluntary liquidation.
-This is relevant when winding up a company voluntarily, as long as it does not have any debts and a declaration must be signed verifying this fact.
+If your limited company is solvent and you want to wind up a company then you should consider a members’ voluntary liquidation.
+This is relevant when liquidating a company voluntarily, as long as it does not have any debts and a declaration must be signed verifying this fact.
 We have specialist tax consultants who can provide appropriate tax advice on a member’s voluntary liquidation and the tax can often be reduced to 10%.

 More often than not, however, a director will seek help when a creditor is threatening winding up of their company and so the bulk of this section will therefore deal with these scenarios.
 Generally there are two different types of insolvent liquidation and they are: